Pediatric Ehlers-Danlos syndrome (EDS or elastic skin)

 • Echocardiogram (an ultrasound of the heart), if EDS affects heart function

 The cause of hypermobile EDS is unknown, but it’s likely caused by many factors.
 The other types of EDS are caused by mutations in one or more genes.
+In some cases, mutations can occur in children without a family history of EDS.

-How is Pediatric Ehlers-Danlos Syndrome treated?
+How is pediatric Ehlers-Danlos syndrome (EDS or elastic skin) treated?

 There is no cure for EDS yet.
 Our team provides personalized, supportive treatment to relieve your child’s unique symptoms and help them have the best possible quality of life.